 ‘Dedicated to keep the wild things in the wild and conserve the nature spaces they inhabit.’

-Geraldine Werhahn (HWP Director) is a wildlife biologist and conservationist dedicated to every element of the natural world.
-Her special interests are carnivores and their function in maintaining healthy ecosystems, their intelligence, and their power to trigger human emotions in all cultures.
-She recently completed her DPhil thesis on the phylogeny, ecology, and conservation of Himalayan wolves with WildCRU at the University of Oxford, UK.
-As a wildlife biologist she aims to provide solid science as an argument for conservation, and as a human animal she lives the love for nature by a compassionate way of life.
+Geraldine is a wildlife biologist and conservationist dedicated to every element of the natural world.
+Her special interests are canids and their function in maintaining healthy ecosystems, their intelligence, and their power to trigger human emotions in various cultures.
+She completed her DPhil thesis on the phylogeny, ecology, and conservation of Himalayan wolves with WildCRU at the University of Oxford, UK.
+Geraldine started the Himalayan Wolves Project in 2013 to protect Himalayan wolves and the fauna and flora of their high altitude habitats.
+As a wildlife biologist she provides solid science as an argument for conservation, and as a human animal she lives the love for nature by a compassionate way of life.

 P1090053

-Naresh Kusi (HWP Country Programme Director) is a young wildlife biologist and an explorer with a special affinity towards the carnivores of the Himalayas.
-He has a M.Sc. in Environmental Science (Biodiversity Conservation and Wildlife Management) from Tribhuvan University, Nepal and a PGD in International Wildlife Conservation Practice from WildCRU, University of Oxford, UK.
+Naresh is a wildlife biologist and an explorer with a special affinity towards the carnivores of the Himalayas.
+Currently a PhD scholar studying Himalayan wolves in Nepal at Inland Norway University of Applied Sciences, he has a M.Sc. in Environmental Science (Biodiversity Conservation and Wildlife Management) from Tribhuvan University, Nepal and a PGD in International Wildlife Conservation Practice from WildCRU, University of Oxford, UK.
 A recipient of Young Conservation Leader Award (National Conservation Day 2016, Nepal), he is keen towards finding appropriate ways to ensure an effective coexistence between the wild carnivores and people in the Himalayas.
+Naresh has been an integral part of the Himalayan Wolves Project since the very beginning.

 photo_NK

-Sabita Gurung (Project Officer, HWP) is a wildlife biologist born in an indigenous Gurung community of Ghanpokhara in Annapurna Conservation Area, Nepal.
+Sabita is a wildlife biologist born in an indigenous Gurung community of Ghanpokhara in Annapurna Conservation Area, Nepal.
 She has an M.Sc. in Zoology (Ecology and Environment) from Tribhuvan University, Nepal, and a PGD in International Wildlife Conservation Practice from WildCRU, University of Oxford, UK.
 Her special interest is in studying predator-prey dynamics, human-wildlife conflict, and human dimensions in nature conservation and sustainable co-existence.

 Photo_SG